 The Kuuma Stow and Go Propane Tabletop and Mountable Grill is constructed of 100% stainless steel and is built for durability.

 This grill is designed to use standard fuel bottles or can be used with larger refillable tanks for fixed mount applications.
 Add a propane tank gauge to your setup ensure your party day doesn’t end short!

-The Kuuma grill comes with a removable grease tray for your convenience, making it easier to wipe down and to clean.
+The Kuuma grill comes with a removable grease tray for your convenience, making it easier to wipe down and clean.

 The Cuisinart CGG-180TS Petit Gourmet Portable Tabletop Gas Grill is a light-weight, durable grill built for convenience.